paypaldev/PayPal-Access-Token-Tutorial/README.md

 ## Get Started

 1. Clone the repo.
 See [About remote repositories](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories) for more info.
-2. Open the `PayPal-Access-Token-Sample` directory in your code editor
+2. Open the `PayPal-Access-Token-Tutorial` directory in your code editor
 3. Install dependencies

    ```